Bolivia's Morales boards plane to Mexico as protests rage in La Paz

 Morales, who was the country’s first indigenous president, boarded a Mexican government plane from the central Bolivian town of Chimore, a stronghold of his supporters where he retreated over the weekend after weeks of protests over a disputed election win loosened his grip on power.

-In a tweet he confirmed he was departing for México, but pledged to return with more “strength and energy.”
+In a tweet, he confirmed he was departing for México, but pledged to return with more “strength and energy.”

-Mexican Foreign Minister Marcelo Ebrard said on Twitter that Morales had boarded the plane “to ensure his safe journey to our country.”
+Mexican Foreign Minister Marcelo Ebrard said on Twitter that Morales had boarded the plane “to ensure his safe journey to our country,” and said the aircraft had taken off.

-Ahead of the news of Morales’ departure, the police and armed forces chiefs said they would roll out on the streets to quell acts of “vandalism” posing a threat to citizens.
+Ahead of the news of Morales’ departure, the military said it would join Bolivia’s overwhelmed police in patrolling the streets, after protesters destroyed at least four police stations amid looting in some areas.

-Armed Forces Commander Williams Kaliman told journalists in La Paz that troops would use “proportionate force against acts of vandalism groups that cause terror in the population.”

-Police chief Yuri Calderón added: “This mission begins today and will end when peace is restored throughout the Bolivian territory.”
+The departure of Morales, who was part of a wave of leftists who dominated Latin America’s politics at the start of the century, followed weeks of violent protests over allegations of fraud in the Oct.
+20 election.

+His government collapsed on Sunday after the Organization of American States (OAS) delivered a damning report on serious irregularities during the October vote, prompting ruling party allies to quit and the army to urge him to step down.

-Thousands of Morales supporters were on Monday headed toward La Paz from the nearby city of El Alto.
+Earlier Monday, thousands of Morales supporters began to march toward La Paz from the nearby city of El Alto, which provoked panic among police in the city, who implored residents to fend off the protesters with sticks and other weapons if need be.

-Around La Paz’s central Murillo square and other parts of the city, opposition protesters erected roadblocks made of metal scraps and other debris, as tension mounted following Morales’ resignation on Sunday.
+Around La Paz’s central Murillo square and other parts of the city, opposition protesters erected roadblocks made of metal scraps and other debris.

-Police officers in the unit charged with protecting the city’s legislative assembly, told Reuters they were expecting a serious confrontation.
-One said they would use live ammunition, and the police chief said on TV he was seeking military support.

 “It’s very worrying.
 There was a lot of fear and panic last night.
 I think people are similarly if not more scared this evening,” a Western diplomat in the city said, adding that most embassies had been shut with staff working from home.